Think you can only call in a family therapist to piece back together your relationship? Think again.

 - Have a potluck dessert party.

 - Have a marshmallow fight.
-The boys have paintball and we have marshmallows.
 Each of you gets a bag of stale marshmallows to use as ammunition.
 (They’re less sticky when they’re stale, but still tasty!)

 - Update or create on-line dating profiles.